ethlatam/website/README.md

 # Eth latam website

-A 3-day event focused on tech and community.
+A 2-day event focused on tech and community.
 Come and join the conferences & networking with one of the most vibrant ETH communities ✨.
-Aug 11-13, 2022.
+Mar 13-14, 2024.